Gregory Henriquez

-Gregory Henriquez RCA (born 1963) is a Canadian architect who has designed community-based mixed-use projects in Vancouver, Toronto and Seattle.
-He is the managing principal of Vancouver-based Henriquez Partners Architects, founded in 1969 by his father, Richard Henriquez.
+Gregory Henriquez RCA (born 1963) is a Canadian architect who has designed community-based mixed-use residential, commercial and institutional projects in Vancouver, Toronto, Calgary and Seattle.
+He is the managing principal of Henriquez Partners Architects with studios located in Vancouver and more recently Toronto.

 Background

-Henriquez was born in 1963, in Winnipeg, Manitoba, to artist Carol Aaron and architect Richard Henriquez.
+Henriquez was born in 1963, in Winnipeg, Manitoba, to artist/educator Carol Aaron and architect/artist Richard Henriquez.
 He received a bachelor's degree in architecture from Carleton University and studied in the history and theory master's program at McGill University, in both programs under Alberto Perez-Gomez.
 He joined his father's studio after completing his architectural education in 1989, and became its managing partner in 2005.

-Among other projects, Henriquez was involved in the redevelopment of the Woodward's Building, which at $475 million, was at the time (2004-2010), one of the biggest single site developments in Vancouver history.
+Among many other projects, Henriquez was involved in the redevelopment of the Woodward's Building, which at $475 million, was at the time (2004-2010), one of the biggest single site developments in Vancouver history.
 He negotiated with the City of Vancouver on behalf of the developer and consulted with community groups to maintain the project's financial feasibility and meet the neighbourhood's social requirements.

-In his books Towards an Ethical Architecture (2006), Body Heat (2010), Citizen City (2016) and Ghetto: Sanctuary for Sale (2021), Henriquez discusses the role of the architect in society, and the place of ethics, activism and social justice within contemporary practice.
+In his many books Towards an Ethical Architecture (2006), Body Heat (2010), Citizen City (2016), Ghetto: Sanctuary for Sale (2021) and How can we live together?
+(2024) Henriquez discusses the role of the architect in society, and explores the place of ethics, activism and social justice within contemporary practice.